richardbeare/budgiebot/README.md

 The `-interactive` option will display the diffs in text form and prompt the user as to whether the changes should be submitted.

+# New articles

+Procedure is to drop the DOIs into zotero (magic wand icon) and create a new citation set.
+Export it as `csl json`, then use `import_new_pubs.R` to create the excel file.
+Edit the excel file to include the ISO codes.

+Pass that excel file to budgiebot, as above.

+** NOTE - I have updated the bot to deal with author lists in a nicer way, but this bit is not tested.
+Make sure to check the results next time **